 Importantly, however, the focus is on the patient’s goals and desires.
 The doctor tries to help patients find their own reasons for choosing healthier behavior and then support them, rather than demanding change or “confronting denial.”
 Follow-up appointments are made to discuss progress, sometimes combined with other medical follow-up appointments if the child does not want to disclose a low-level problem to parents.

 Surprisingly, given how short these interventions are, they have been shown to be as effective as more intensive treatment for reducing teen alcohol use.
 They carry little expense and none of the risk of exposing teens to more deviant peers that can come with group treatment for substance use problems.

 If teens are found to have ongoing problems or are engaging in potentially life-threatening behavior like drinking and driving, the NIAAA guide offers parents and doctors referral advice to find the best care, including more intensive treatment.

-MORE: said NIAAA acting director Kenneth Warren in a statement.
+“We know that alcohol is by far the drug of choice among youth,” said NIAAA acting director Kenneth Warren in a statement.
 “Underage drinking is also a marker for other unhealthy behaviors and it often goes undetected.
 This new tool was designed to allow busy practitioners who manage the health and well-being of children and adolescents to conduct fast, effective alcohol screens and brief interventions.”

 Unfortunately, actually getting doctors to incorporate screening into their practice may prove difficult, given demands on their time.
 An NIAAA study of 4,000 adult patients found that while 49% were asked about their drinking, only 14% of those whose alcohol use exceeded healthy levels were counseled about it by their doctors in their most recent visit.